mk306/pyGPs/README.md

 pyGP_FN follows the structure and functionallity of the gpml matlab implemetaion by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).

+py_GP_OO is an object oriented implemetation of GP regression and classificaion.

 pyGPs is free software; you can redistribute it and/or modify  it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or  (at your option) any later version.